Sitecore/Sitecore.HabitatHome.Utilities/XP/install/README.md

 - Install Solr

 	`.\install-solr.ps1 -JREVersion <version of JRE you have installed ie: 1.8.0_181>`
+> **Known Issue**: error finding keytool.
+For now, exit and re-open Powershell and run the script again
 > Once setup is complete, the installer should load the solr 'home' page

 #### Prepare to install XP